THE MEANING OF POWER DRESSING

 When do clothes stop being clothes and start to become symbols of strength, defiance, and resistance?

-What garments or traits in a person give them/their authority according to you?
+What garments or traits in a person give hen authority according to you?